renaissance-publishing/renaissance/content/chapters/26-items.md

 ### Monster (Potion, Moderate)

-These magical potions make the user significantly more physically powerful—although they also cause alarming personality changes, making the user more aggressive and prone to violence.
+These magical potions make the user significantly more physically powerful — although they also cause alarming personality changes, making the user more aggressive and prone to violence.

 - \+10 DUR, \+10 STR
 - \-5 SAV, \-5 INT